Frequently Asked Questions

 All you are required to bring with you to testing is a current driver’s license in order to check in to the test.
 You may want to bring water and snacks as the testing day can last several hours.

-What is involved in the Physical Ability Test?
+What is involved in the Job Task Simulator Test?

-The physical ability test requires you to demonstrate your ability to perform police department work-related tasks.
+The job task simulator requires you to demonstrate your ability to perform police department work-related tasks.
 The standards are universal.
 There is no deviation in regard to gender, age, or weight.
 The listed times or repetitions are the minimums that must be achieved by each applicant.
-All of the tasks must be satisfactorily completed to pass the physical ability test.
+All of the tasks must be satisfactorily completed to pass the job task simulator.

-How can I best prepare for the Physical Ability Test?
+How can I best prepare for the Job Task Simulator Test?

 When do I need to turn in my college transcripts?